 The audit procedures in this section apply primarily to audits of consultant type contracts with interim overhead multipliers.
-Descriptions of specific unallowable indirect cost elements are provided in Section 5.0 Unallowable Indirect Costs.
+Descriptions of specific unallowable indirect cost elements are provided in §5.0 Unallowable Indirect Costs.

-- 4.6.1 Audit Procedures to Determine the Overhead Multiplier - Review the contract provisions relating to use of an overhead multiplier as the basis for payment of interim charges. - Review the current NYC guidelines for the maximum salary rate allowed for principals. - For the period under review, obtain the following, if available: - Audit of the Multiplier Rate issued by an independent CPA firm or agency of New York State or New York City.
-Note whether the Code of Federal Regulations (CFR) - Federal Acquisitions and Regulations (FAR) was followed.
+- 4.6.1 Audit Procedures to Determine the Overhead Multiplier - (1) Review the contract provisions relating to use of an overhead multiplier as the basis for payment of interim charges. - (2) Review the current NYC guidelines for the maximum salary rate allowed for principals. - (3) For the period under review, obtain the following, if available: - a) Audit of the Multiplier Rate issued by an independent CPA firm or agency of New York State or New York City.
+Note whether the Code of Federal Regulations (CFR) - Federal Acquisitions and Regulations (FAR)4 was followed. - b) Audited Financial Statements or certified financial reports indicating the Consultant's expenses. - c) Chart of Accounts with descriptions. - (4) Review the Chart of Accounts to understand the nature of each account. - (5) Determine if the Audited Multiplier Rate (from the CPA firm or the NYS/NYC agency) takes into account applicable Federal/State/City Directives, particularly this Directive 2 regarding allowable and unallowable costs. - (6) Make appropriate adjustments. - (7) Compute the actual Overhead Multiplier following §2.4 of this Directive. - (8) Compare the actual Overhead Multiplier with the interim multiplier previously applied to the Direct Technical Labor Costs and determine overpayment or underpayment.

-&lt;sup>4 The FAR is codified at 48 CFR Part 31
+4 The FAR is codified at 48 CFR Part 31